 If you plan to do any rabbit breeding in a NIC cage make sure you add baby saver wire.
 If you don’t, the baby rabbits will be able to walk right out of the cage.
 Make sure it goes at least 6 inches up, or the babies will reach an stage where they are big enough to hop over and squeeze out.

 I started to notice the rabbits fighting after we had our first litter.
 The biggest indicator was tufts of fur about the cage.
 I didn’t want to move the buck out though, because they were still engaging in social grooming, cuddling, and he would let the baby bunnies sit on his back.
 It just felt wrong to isolate him.
 Instead I added a metal baby yard with chicken wire and hardware cloth around the bottom.
-(Update, he is now housed separately.)
+(Update, he is currently housed separately.)

 Since adding the attached yard we haven’t had any more indications of fighting.
 After we process the first litter if I want to keep raising rabbits for food, I definitely want to expand the colony quite a bit.
 A more humane rule of thumb would be 5 times the size of the rabbit.
 My rabbits are 8 pound adults, so I’m looking at potentially 120 square feet as a minimum size for my current herd.